cosmologicon/problems/lucky7s/README.md

 	4X + 5Y + Z = 0 (mod 7)
 	2X + 3Y + Z = 0 (mod 7)

-This is plenty good to work with, but if you want, you can combine algebraically reduce those two equations to these two:
+This is plenty good to work with, but if you want, you can algebraically reduce those two equations to these two:

 	X = -Y = Z (mod 7)  [eq 4]